siberianfox/tinygwiki/Tinyg-Communications-Programming.md

 BUT - This queue-hopping does not work on the newer ARM ports, and we are planning more complex front-panel commands such as feed rate overrides that will not be possible to execute as single character commands.

-## Driving TinyG from a Host Computer
+# Driving TinyG from a Host Computer
-Now that we've described how the commands work, let's talk about how to feed commands to TinyG for optimal program execution.
+Now that we've discusses how commands work let's talk about how to feed commands to TinyG for optimal program execution.

-A **_host_** is any computer that talks to a g2core board.
-Typically this is an OSX, Linux, or Windows laptop or desktop computer communicating over USB.
-A **_microhost_** is a tiny linux system like a Beaglebone, Raspberry Pi, or NextThingCo CHIP.
-These usually talk to g2core over a direct serial UART - although they may alternately communicate over USB.

 We recommended using **_Line Mode protocol_** for host-to-board communications.
 In line mode the board works on complete command lines, instead of characters.
 The host sends a few command lines to prime the board's serial receive queue, then the host sends a new line each time it receives a response from a processed line.
 That's it.
 So if you are building a sender that's all you need to do.